Chart Color Schemes

 Bolwarra Heights is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Bolwarra Heights' dwellings, as per the latest Census, consisted of 97.7% houses and 2.3% other types (semi-detached, apartments, 'other').
-Compared to Non-Metro NSW's 87.1% houses and 13.0% others.
-Home ownership in Bolwarra Heights stood at 34.5%, with mortgaged dwellings at 54.8% and rented ones at 10.7%.
+In Bolwarra Heights, as per the latest Census, 97.7% of dwellings were houses, with the remaining 2.3% comprising semi-detached homes, apartments, and other types.
+This contrasts with Non-Metro NSW's composition of 87.1% houses and 13.0% other dwellings.
+Home ownership in Bolwarra Heights stood at 34.5%, with mortgaged properties at 54.8% and rented ones at 10.7%.
 The median monthly mortgage repayment was $2,167, higher than Non-Metro NSW's average of $1,862.
-Median weekly rent in Bolwarra Heights was $420, compared to Non-Metro NSW's $375.
-Nationally, Bolwarra Heights' mortgage repayments were significantly higher at $2,167 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+The median weekly rent in Bolwarra Heights was $420, compared to Non-Metro NSW's $375.
+Nationally, Bolwarra Heights' mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing